PureDreamerGk/Carl_Xiong_Research_Log/Carl_Xiong_Research_Log _f21.md

 - [X] Give a brief summary and reason of chossing the selected paper

-- [ ] Produce the first draft of project proposal for the rest of ESRP project and finish the secton of Research context and problem statement
+- [X] Produce the first draft of project proposal for the rest of ESRP project and finish the secton of Research context and problem statement

-- [ ] Create a comparsion table for the performance of TP and BMW with different topk value and block size
+- [X] Create a comparsion table for the performance of TP and BMW with different topk value and block size

-- [ ] Read paper on [deepimpact](https://dl.acm.org/doi/abs/10.1145/3404835.3463030) and understand the basic of algorithm
+- [X] Read paper on [deepimpact](https://dl.acm.org/doi/abs/10.1145/3404835.3463030) and understand the basic of algorithm

-- [ ] Skim the code of [Pyserini](https://github.com/castorini/pyserini).
+- [X] Skim the code of [Pyserini](https://github.com/castorini/pyserini).

 **Notes and Questions**:

 [Literture Search2](https://docs.google.com/document/d/1ZngsmUh7POaOVVvENG-tPtpH2nO83tjwlfnJc8EgjMM/edit?usp=sharing)

+# Tuesday, Nov 2(1hrs)

+* Write a [porposal draft](https://docs.google.com/document/d/12Sr0JX7B1EdvNnR02cq399k0uzUsR3r05aCGB_YA2a8/edit?usp=sharing) of the ESRP project.
+* Skim the code of Psyserini
+* Reread the paper on DeepImpact and record problems

 # Friday, Oct 29 (2.5hrs)